Skip to main content

 Since EoE shares similar symptoms with gastroesophageal reflux disease (GERD) and other atopic conditions, misdiagnosis is common.
 As recommended by the American Society for Gastrointestinal Endoscopy (ASGE), ensuring your patient gets an endoscopy is critical to avoid unnecessary delays in their diagnosis and treatment.1,3,6,11

-When EoE is diagnosed, addressing the underlying chronic
+When EoE is diagnosed,

-tissue inflammation is crucial.12
+chronic tissue inflammation

 Consider whether DUPIXENT is